MultiscaleHN/baler/ARCHITECTURE.md

 `Workspace` is the description of the workspace for the current working directory.
 Each workspace contains at least one `Package`.
-Each package corresponds to a single `Cargo.toml`, and may define several `Target`s, such as the library, binaries, integration test or examples.
+Each package corresponds to a single `Baler.toml`, and may define several `Target`s, such as the library, binaries, integration test or examples.
 Targets are crates (each target defines a crate root, like `src/lib.rs` or `examples/foo.rs`) and are what is actually